jordi-pujol/wwanHotspot/README.md

 # wwanHotspot
-OpenWrt daemon to maintain allways up a dual wifi config: Access Point and HotSpot client

-It is designed to connect an OpenWrt router to devices that share the Internet connection through a Hotspot, such as mobile phones.
-In one place there may be several Hotspots that will be available or not according to the comings and goings of their owners; we will enter the parameters of each one of them in the configuration file; then wwanHotspot will connect and disconnect the OpenWrt router to them as they become available
+It is designed to connect an OpenWrt router to devices that share the Internet connection through a wifi Hotspot, such as mobile phones.
+In one place there may be several Hotspots that will be available or not according to the comings and goings of their owners; we will enter the parameters of each one of them in the configuration file therefore wwanHotspot will connect and disconnect the OpenWrt HotSpot client to one of them as they become available.

 # Installation
 Configure wifi interfaces according to the OpenWrt wiki.